pkgw/pwkit/docs/source/foundations/io.rst

    Open as an HDF5 file using :mod:`pandas` and return the item stored under the key *key*. *kwargs* are passed to :func:`pandas.read_hdf`.

+.. method:: Path.read_inifile(noexistok=False, typed=False)

+   Open assuming an “ini-file” format and return a generator yielding data records using either :func:`pwkit.inifile.read_stream` (if *typed* is false) or :func:`pwkit.tinifile.read_stream` (if it’s true).
+The latter version is designed to work with numerical data using the :mod:`pwkit.msmt` subsystem.
+If *noexistok* is true, a nonexistent file will result in no items being generated rather than an :exc:`IOError` being raised.

 .. method:: Path.read_numpy_text(**kwargs)